CQCL/pytket-docs/manual/manual_intro.rst

 ..
 Github issues

-If you spot any bugs or have any feature suggestions, feel free to add to the issues board on our `Github examples repository <https://github.com/CQCL/pytket>`_.
+If you spot any bugs or have any feature suggestions, feel free to add to the issues board on our `Github repository <https://github.com/CQCL/tket>`_.
 We appreciate exact error messages and reproduction steps where possible for bug reports to help us address them quickly.

 ..
 For more specific assistance, e-mail tket-support
 ..
 To open up direct support channels or collaboration with teams, e-mail Denise?